Lightning-AI/pytorch-lightning/docs/source/common/weights_loading.rst

 A Lightning checkpoint has everything needed to restore a training session including:

-- 16-bit scaling factor (if using APEX mixed-precision)
+- 16-bit scaling factor (if using 16-bit precision training)
 - Current epoch
 - Global step
 - Model state_dict